 New IRA Suspected After Car Bomb Explodes Outside Dunmurry Police Station in Belfast

-A car bomb exploded outside Dunmurry police station on the outskirts of Belfast in the early hours of Sunday morning, with the PSNI suspecting the New IRA is responsible for the attack β which saw two babies among residents evacuated by officers moments before the device detonated.
+A car bomb exploded outside Dunmurry police station on the outskirts of Belfast in the early hours of Sunday, 26 April, with the PSNI suspecting the New IRA is responsible for an attack that saw two babies among the residents evacuated by officers moments before the device detonated β in a reckless act of violence that drew universal condemnation from political leaders across Northern Ireland and beyond.

 Background